mvysny/dynatest/README.md

   * "Rerun failed tests" always runs all tests
   * Impossible to run single test only (right-clicking on the test name doesn't offer such option)

+There's a [IDEA-169198](https://youtrack.jetbrains.com/issue/IDEA-169198) bug report for Intellij, so let's see.

 ## Using in your projects

 DynaTest sports its own TestEngine which ignores JUnit5 tests and only runs `DynaTest` tests.